jongann-lee/jongann-lee.github.io/content/publication/Multirotor_with_collective_pitch_tilting/index.md

 publication: "International Journal of Control, Automation, and Systems"
 publication_short: "IJCAS"

-abstract:  This paper introduces a controller for the tracking control of a multirotor UAV with collective pitch tilting, which is capable of generating three-dimensional torque and thrusts in both the upward and forward direc tions of the vehicle.
+abstract:  This paper introduces a controller for the tracking control of a multirotor UAV with collective pitch tilting, which is capable of generating three-dimensional torque and thrusts in both the upward and forward directions of the vehicle.
 This vehicle design offers several advantages over traditional multirotors, including the ability to exert a frontal force without changing attitude, which is beneficial for aerial manipulation, and the capability to orient the front of the vehicle in any direction, making it ideal for surveillance applications.
-We show that the system dynamics of the multirotor with collective pitch-tilting is differentially flat with its center of mass position, yaw an gle, and pitch angle being the flat outputs.
+We show that the system dynamics of the multirotor with collective pitch-tilting is differentially flat with its center of mass position, yaw angle, and pitch angle being the flat outputs.
 To track trajectories of the flat outputs, we propose a geometric tracking controller based on the nonlinear SE(3) dynamics of the vehicle, which makes the controller free of linearization errors and singularities.
 The controller exhibits desirable closed-loop properties, with the ability to recover from a near-inverted attitude, which is proven using Lyapunov analysis.
 A numerical simulation of the controller showcases the stability and efficacy of the proposed controller.

 # Summary.
 An optional shortened abstract.
 summary: ""